 Satellite dishes are not permitted in or around any of the residence halls, including HCA.

-Students may not have air conditioners unless there is a documented medical need for one and they have been given permission by Access & Disability Services.
+Students may not have air conditioners unless there is a documented medical need for one that has been requested and approved by Access & Disability Services.

 How do I gain access to my residence hall and my room?